Welcome to the ELA Homepage

 TOLL ENGLISH POLICIES

-Please read, review, and regularly reference the Toll Middle School Binder Reminder.
-Parents should check that the Binder Reminder is being completed and assignments are done before they sign/initial it.
-The white pages of the Binder Reminder detail all school policies including attendance, dress code, and behavior expectations.
+Please read, review, and regularly reference the Toll Middle School Titan Handbook.
+Parents should check their children's Google Classrooms and check that their assignments are being completed before being turned in.
+The Titan Handbook details all school policies including attendance, dress code, and behavior expectations.

 Specifically, all student work in English should contain a proper MLA Heading (i.e., Student's Full Name, Teacher's Last Name, Subject/Period, and Date in MLA format).